1133 7 Ave SW

-Modelled after LavaMae’s Pop-Up Care Village in the San Francisco Bay Area, the Calgary Pop-Up Care Village is a festival for anyone experiencing systemic vulnerabilities such as homelessness and addiction.
-We provide equitable access to basic services such as case management, healthcare, clothing, haircuts, food and more to the street.
-This event is a one-day event that upholds guests' inherent human dignity, and bridges the wider Calgarian community with the underserved population.
+The Calgary Pop-Up Care Village is a festival for anyone experiencing systemic vulnerabilities such as homelessness, addiction, mental health issues, poverty, language and cultural barriers, and more.
+The festival provides equitable access to basic services such as case management, healthcare, clothing, haircuts, food, and more to the community.
+This is a one-day event that upholds guests' inherent human dignity, and it bridges the wider Calgarian community with the underserved population.Our History

-Our first C-PUCV will take place on September 27th, 2022, at Olympic Plaza (228 8 Ave SW).
+Our second C-PUCV will take place on January 24, 2023, at Kerby Centre (1133 7 Ave SW).
 The festival will begin at 12 PM and end at 6 PM.

 Our partners will provide clothing free of charge donated by local Calgarians, as well as free hygiene products such as razors, shaving cream, toothpaste, toothbrush, and other oral hygiene and hair hygiene products.
 We also have access to handwashing stations and porta potties on top of the city's pre-existing washroom system which will help alleviate the stress of guest flow.

-Our professional healthcare team will be able to assist guests with woundcares with paramedics onsite, full-range STBBI testing with gift card incentives.
+Our professional healthcare team will be able to assist guests with woundcares and other healthcare needs with paramedics onsite, full-range STBBI testing with gift card incentives.
 The STI Health Clinic can also administer STBBI treatment on-site as well as referrals to other professional health clinics in the city of Calgary for follow ups.
-Safeworks will be bringing their iconic van for anyone wanting to access harm reduction safer drug use supplies.
-Additionally, we have nurses available on site for vaccination administration, including COVID-19 booster shots, as well as public health nurses representing 811 Healthlink informing the guests of what services one can find by accessing 811.
-In addition, CUPS will be bringing Opioid Agonist Treatment team for referrals as well as any relevant information on addiction clinics in the city.
-Lastly, Safelink Alberta will be bringing case managers representing the agency with on-site support of safer-sex supplies.
+We are fortunate to have Medicine Shoppe Pharmacy pharmacy who will be able to answer any questions regarding medication as well for newcomers, and AHS Safeworks will be bringing their iconic van for anyone wanting to access harm reduction safer consumption supplies.
+Additionally, we have nurses available on-site for vaccination administration, including COVID-19 booster shots, as well as public health nurses representing 811 Healthlink informing the guests of what services one can find by accessing 811.
+In addition, we have partnered up with Pearle Vision from Sunridge Mall to bring accessible eye care to the festival.
+Moreover, St. John Ambulance Canada will be giving out nasal naloxone and offering training on opioid poisoning response at the event.
+Lastly, SafeLink Alberta will be bringing case managers and outreach workers representing the agency with on-site support of safer-sex supplies and HIV/HCV services.

 We are in need of volunteers who are willing to dedicate their time to contribute to this event.
 Please click "View Open Positions" for further details.